Javiar Collins

-Early years
+Early life

 Collins attended Saint Thomas Academy, where played football and basketball.
 As a senior defensive tackle, he collected 105 tackles, 9 sacks and 4 forced fumbles, receiving All-state, All-metro and All-conference honors.

+College career

-He accepted a football scholarship from Northwestern University.
+Collins accepted a football scholarship from Northwestern University.
 As a redshirt freshman, he appeared in 8 games playing mainly on special teams.

 As a sophomore he appeared in 12 games, starting 5 at defensive tackle, while registering 36 tackles (3 for loss) and one sack.
 As a junior, he posted 38 tackles and 4 sacks.

 As a senior, he started at defensive tackle and was a part of a team that earned three-way tie for the Big Ten conference championship.
 He finished with 12 starts, 52 tackles (11 for loss), 3 sacks, 2 quarterback hurries, 1 fumble recovery and 1 forced fumble.

 Professional career

 Dallas Cowboys

-Collins was signed as an undrafted free agent by the Dallas Cowboys after the 2001 NFL Draft.
+Collins was signed as an undrafted free agent by the Dallas Cowboys after the 2001 NFL draft.
 As a rookie, he was converted finto an offensive tackle in the first week of the regular season and was declared inactive for all 16 games.
 He was allocated to the Frankfurt Galaxy for the 2002 NFL Europe season, where he was named a starter.

-In 2002, he appeared in 9 games, starting 4 games at right tackle, including the 17-14 loss to the Seattle Seahawks where running back Emmitt Smith broke the NFL all-time rushing record.
+In 2002, he appeared in 9 games, starting 4 games at right tackle, including the 17–14 loss to the Seattle Seahawks where running back Emmitt Smith broke the NFL all-time rushing record.
 In that same contest, he suffered a sprained MCL in his right knee, that forced him to miss 6 games, returning until the season finale.
 The next year, he was declared inactive in 14 games.

 On August 24, 2004, after being demoted to third string, he was traded to the Carolina Panthers in exchange for a conditional draft choice (not exercised).